-The DPO and Headteacher or representative acting on behalf of the Headteacher, will meet to review what happened and how it can be stopped from happening again.
+The DPO and the Headteacher will meet to review what happened and how it can be stopped from happening again.
 This meeting will happen as soon as reasonably possible.
 A further review of the causes of the breach and recommendations for future improvements can be done once the matter has been resolved.

-Once the initial aftermath of the breach is over, the DPO and Headteacher should fully review both the causes of the breach and the effectiveness of the response to it.
+Once the initial aftermath of the breach is over, the DPO and the Headteacher should fully review both the causes of the breach and the effectiveness of the response to it.
 A report should be written and submitted to Governors for discussion at the next FGB meeting.
-If there is the perception that this could be a continuing risk, an action plan must be drawn up to address the risk.
+If there is the perception that this could be a continuing risk, the school's risk register is to be updated accordingly and an action plan must be drawn up to address the risk.
 This breach procedure may need to be reviewed after a breach or after legislative changes, new case law or new guidance.